9ariz1/Weather_Checking-/README.md

-# 🌤️ Real-Time Weather Forecast App using Flask & OpenWeatherMap
+# 🌤️ Real-Time Weather Forecast App using Flask & OpenWeatherMap:

 This project is a beautiful and responsive weather dashboard built using **Flask** and **OpenWeatherMap API**, allowing users to fetch real-time weather information by city name.

 ---

-## 🔍 Overview
+## 🔍 Overview:

 Using Flask and OpenWeatherMap’s RESTful API, the app fetches live weather data including temperature, humidity, wind speed, pressure, and description.
 The UI is styled using CSS with modern **glassmorphism** effects to give it a polished look.

 ---

-## 📁 Project Structure
+## 📁 Project Structure :

-weather-app/
+Weather Analysis/
 ├── app.py
 ├── static/
 │   └── style.css
 ├── templates/
 │   └── index.html
-└── README.md                # Project documentation
+└── README.md